Pittsburgh Marathon

 Registration is non-refundable

-Medical deferral available with physician's note for credit toward next year's entry
+Medical deferral available with physician's note for credit toward a future entry

-If the race is cancelled by the organizers for reasons beyond participants' control, registrants will be offered a full refund or entry deferral to the next edition
+If the race is cancelled by the organizers for reasons beyond participants' control, registrants are offered a refund or deferral per the published policy

 The course showcases Pittsburgh's iconic bridges and finishes at Point State Park at the confluence of the Allegheny, Monongahela and Ohio rivers, offering panoramic downtown views.